xeno14/GPIOVisualizer/README.md

 ## Usage

-Place `RPi` into your working directory
+Place `RPi` into your working directory.
+Visualization starts automatically.

 ## ATTENTION

 - When you run on Raspberry Pi, RPi directory in this repository should be removed.
-- During running, matplotlib window looks freezing. **If you know how to fix it, please tell me**
+- During running, matplotlib window looks freezing. **If you have an idea to fix it or of another way to visualize, please tell me**

 ## License